How Americans Consume Political Media In Election Season

 Baby Boomers

-No, no need to blink!
-All generations, including Baby Boomers themselves, said they’re the most annoying generation when it comes to posting and sharing political content on social media.
+Yes you read that correctly, Baby Boomers (35%) themselves still say they’re the most annoying generation when it comes to posting and sharing political content on social media, Millennials (43%) think the same too.

 Here’s How You Can Start Your Own Podcast

-With stress and pessimism front of mind this election season, and over a quarter of Americans engaging less with political news, you might be looking for some alternative news genres.
+With some anxious and others hopeful this election season and with weekly consumption of political news on the rise, you might be looking for a break with some alternative news genres.
 Here are the current top 10 podcast genres ranked by popularity for you to check out:

 Rank